|Value||Eligibility||Open date||Close date|

 Applications will close once places have been filled.

-This scholarship is valued at $5000 (per annum) and is tenable for up to two years.
+This scholarship is valued at $5000 (per annum) and is tenable for up to one year.

 This scholarship has been established to provide financial assistance to a masters by research or PhD student who is undertaking research into the design, fabrication, and characterization of chip-scale terahertz nano-spectroscopic devices.